 The 18-credit Visual Arts and Society Minor has four required art courses (3 credits each) and nine credits of electives.

 ART 1104: Language of Visual Arts

 ART 2385: Survey of the History of Western Art I -or-

 .
 ART 2386: Survey of the History of Western Art II (Spring only)

 ART 4104: Interpretation of Visual Arts*

 Students select the remaining six credits from a list of cross-disciplinary courses that complement the minor.
 At least 3 credits must be at the 3000-level and higher.
-For a complete list of elective courses, consult the checksheet (follow this link, click on 'checksheets', scroll down to Minors, and find the minor checksheet you're interested in).
+For a complete list of elective courses, consult the Registrar checksheet (follow this link, click on 'checksheets', scroll down to Minors, and find the minor checksheet you're interested in).

 Who is it for?

 The minor’s inclusive curriculum will enrich any major by providing students with a deeper understanding of visual culture in global society and their place in it.
 In particular, one target audience is STEM majors who might not be engaged with the arts and social sciences within their major program.

 Find out more about the Visual Arts and Society Minor minor on their webpage.

-The Minor is hosted by the School of Visual Arts with collaboration from numerous departments across Virginia Tech.
+The Minor is hosted by the School of Visual Arts in collaboration with numerous departments across Virginia Tech.